azamatbekmurat/roman-numerals/README.md

 ## Description

-* Checks whether input is number or not
+* Checks whether input is a number or not
-* Converts just numbers bigger than "0", less than 3999
+* Converts just numbers bigger than "0", less than 4000
-* Converts just integers
-* Converts 1-5
-* Converts 5-10
+* Converts 1-9
-* Converts 10-100
+* Converts 10-99
-* Converts 100-1000
+* Converts 100-999
 * Converts 1000-3999

 ## Setup/Installation Requirements